phil-lavin/raspi-bakelite/eeprom/Readme.md

 * Compile the raspi-bakelie.dts file using dtc
 * Build the EEPROM data image from the settings file, device tree and custom data files
-* Flatten the EEPROM by writing 32Kb of 0s to it
+* Flatten the EEPROM by writing 32Kbit of 0s to it (to save time as the actual EEPROM data is < 32Kbit)
 * Write the data image we built to the chip

 Flashing is done using the flasheep.sh wrapper script: